 a = √100

-Therefore, the length of each side, a = 10 units.
+Therefore, the length of each side is 10 units.

-Therefore, the length of the sides of the hexagon = 10 units.
+Therefore, the length of each of the hexagon sides is 18 units.

 FAQs on Hexagon

 A hexagon is a two-dimensional flat shape that has six angles, six edges, and six vertices.
-A hexagon can have equal or unequal sides and interior angles.
-It is a 6-sided polygon with two types - regular hexagon and irregular hexagon.
+It can have equal or unequal sides and interior angles.
+It is a 6-sided polygon classified into two main types - regular and irregular hexagon.

 What are the Three Attributes of a Hexagon?